Writing for Tax Journal, David Whiscombe examines the case of Cotter v HMRC and tackles the question: When is a return not a return?

 hint, the better.

-This article is also available as a pdf and via the Tax Journal website.
+This article is also available via the Tax Journal website.